RobZombie9043/odin-external-controller-setup/README.md

 The expression box should then look something like this (dependent on your controller device names) when set up:
 'Android/1/Xbox Wireless Controller:Button A' | 'Android/3/DualSense Wireless Controller:Button A'

-Alternatively (and arguably easier). these configs can be edited in the profile ini files directly on a pc and then imported in to Dolphin.
+Alternatively (and arguably easier), these configs can be edited in the profile ini files directly on a pc and then imported in to Dolphin.

 Example config files for:
 - Dual Sense Controller: [GameCube Controller](https://github.com/RobZombie9043/odin-external-controller-setup/blob/main/Dolphin/GameCube%20-%20Odin%20(xbox%20profile)%20and%20DualSense%20Controller.ini) and [Wii Classic Controller](https://github.com/RobZombie9043/odin-external-controller-setup/blob/main/Dolphin/Wii%20Classic%20Controller%20-%20Odin%20(xbox%20profile)%20and%20DualSense%20Controller.ini)